lilith/load_image/README.md

 # Load image as sRGB

-Glue code for a few libraries that correctly loads a JPEG or PNG image into memory, taking into accout color profile metadata in PNG chunks, EXIF data and app markers.
+Glue code for a few libraries that correctly loads a JPEG, PNG, or (optionally) AVIF image into memory, taking into accout color profile metadata in PNG chunks, EXIF data and app markers.
 Converts CMYK to RGB if needed.

 For Rust 1.51 or later.